bostonaholic/til/rails/in_batches.md

 end
 ```

-:bulb: `in_batches` will automatically use `.select(:id)` to fetch the batch of record ids instead of fetching the entire record.
+💡 `in_batches` will automatically use `.select(:id)` to fetch the batch of record ids instead of fetching the entire record.
 This improves performance and memory usage.

 This means that `User.select(:id).in_batches(of: 1000)` is unnecessary.